Our Story

 Archer: “we will build a dynasty.”

-He asked her out the unglamorous modern way: on a dating app.
-Attraction was immediate and communication was characteristically direct.
-They arranged a date in one message.
-Then they bonded over love of the ocean, sports, and summertime.
-On August 20, 2024, Archer picked up Elizabeth with flowers.
-At dinner, they established a vision for their futures, and learned that their attraction went far beyond their favorite activities.
-They shared a calling to create a family culture of serving others.
-He remembers two Elizabeth quotations: “only the best get to date my brother.
-I am trying to build a dynasty here.”
-And, “the game is over, we already won.
-We are already going to Heaven, now it is our job to usher in God’s kingdom on earth.”
 After dinner, they brought home fresh berries, maple syrup, and heavy cream to make dessert.
 Upon opening the blueberries, they erupted all over the floor.
 Without missing a beat, Elizabeth picked them up and even ate a few.
-Archer loved her no shame approach to life.
+Archer loved her no-shame approach to life.
 Elizabeth loved a specific moment as well.
 They were kissing and she shared that she is waiting for marriage.
 Unfazed, he replied, “that is more fun.”
 She loves his confident, can do attitude.

 First Impressions

-Elizabeth: “he is full of life” “loves hard work” “I never met anyone like him”
+Elizabeth says: “full of life” “loves hard work” “I never met anyone like him”

-Archer: “she is one fancy lady” “disarmingly friendly” “she thinks big picture”
+Archer says: “one fancy lady” “disarmingly friendly” “she thinks big picture”

 Most ridiculous date?